Nairn: Christianity

-Nairn was included traditionally within the diocese of Moray, believed to be formed in the reign of Alexander I of Scotland around 1122, which extended from Spey to the River Beauly.
-A writ in the time of William the Lion shows the Bishop of Nairn had given possession of lands in Nairn to King William for the building of Nairn Castle, implying that much of the land of Nairn and the castle had previously belonged to the church or the bishop himself.
+Historically, Nairn was included within the diocese of Moray, believed to have been formed in the reign of Alexander I of Scotland around 1122, which extended from the River Spey to the River Beauly.
+A writ in the time of William the Lion shows that the Bishop of Nairn had given possession of lands in Nairn to King William for the building of Nairn Castle, implying that much of the land of Nairn and the castle had previously belonged to the church or to the bishop himself.
 Possession of Auldearn was provided in compensation.

-There are two Church of Scotland congregations in the town.
-The Old Parish Church, commonly known as Nairn Old Parish Church, is on Academy Street.
-It was erected in 1811 and contains 902 sittings.